TDM 40100: Project 2 - Basic Python, Environment & Dependency Management, Documentation

 pip list [options]

-Deactivating the virtual environment is very simple with:
+Don’t do it yet, but deactivating the conda virtual environment is very simple with:

-Now, let’s load the dataset in the environment we created.
+Now, let’s open a Jupyter notebook using our brand new kernel and load the dataset in the environment we created.

 import pandas as pd